justinethier/cyclone/docs/User-Manual.md

 Option | Notes
 ------ | -----
+`-A directory`  | Append directory to the list of directories that are searched in order to locate imported libraries.
+`-I directory`  | Prepend directory to the list of directories that are searched in order to locate imported libraries.
+`-Ox`           | Optimization level, higher means more optimizations will be used.
+Set to 0 to disable optimizations.
-`-t`            | Show intermediate trace output in generated C files `-d`            | Only generate intermediate C files, do not compile them.
+`-d`            | Only generate intermediate C files, do not compile them.
 This option will also show the C compiler commands that would have been used to compile the C file.
-`-h, --help`    | Display usage information
+`-t`            | Show intermediate trace output in generated C files `-h, --help`    | Display usage information
 `-v`            | Display version information